-Are you looking for a quick and simple way to make your WordPress site GDPR compliant?
-If yes, then you’ve come to the right place.
+Are you looking for a quick and simple way to make WordPress GDPR compliant?
+If so, then you’ve come to the right place.

-The beauty of WordPress is that you can get hold of different plugins to help you comply with GDPR regulations in just a few clicks.
+The beauty of WordPress is that you can install different plugins to help you comply with GDPR regulations in just a few clicks.

 But with so many options out there, which plugins should you choose?